shariq1989/cookbook/content/recipe/vietnamese_caramel_chicken.md

 * Black Pepper, coarse ground, to taste
 * Kosher Salt, to taste
 * ¼ cup Cilantro, chopped, to garnish
-* 1 Serrano Chili or Thai Chili, thinly sliced, to garnish
+* 1 Serrano or Thai Chili, thinly sliced, to garnish

 #### INSTRUSTIONS